sea-lab-wm/bee-tool/evaluation/data/README.md

 You can download bug report dataset here.
-This is a dataset containing 5067 reports from 35 different software systems 314 (e.g., Eclipse, Firefox, Docker, Wordpress Android, OpenJPA, etc.)
+This is a dataset containing 5067 reports from 35 different software systems(e.g., Eclipse, Firefox, Docker, Wordpress Android, OpenJPA, etc.)

 Statistics about the bug report data can be found here: